How much does a new driveway cost? We explain how to budget for a brand new entrance

 For certain driveway materials, DIY may be an option.
 For example, those looking at how to lay a gravel driveway will be pleased to hear that this is relatively easy, if not rather hard work.

-- Concrete: A competent DIY enthusiast might be able to construct a basic concrete driveway with a basic design.
-But handling concrete calls for expertise and familiarity with the curing procedure.
+As a word of caution, it's also worth noting that while a competent DIY enthusiast might be able to construct a basic concrete driveway with a basic design, handling concrete calls for expertise and familiarity with the curing procedure.
 It is advised to seek professional guidance for larger areas or more complex designs.

-- Tarmac, resin, block paving: These drives are best left to the professionals due to the processes and equipment involved.
+Tarmac, resin and block paving are also best left to the professionals due to the processes and equipment involved.
 Seeking professional assistance is often the safer and more reliable option.

 Be aware of hidden driveway costs